How to Get College Credit for Work Experience

 As anyone who's gone back to college after some time off will tell you, maximizing the number of credits you can transfer from your old school to your new one is an absolute must.
 It's a great way to save time, money, and effort, and it can give you a head start as you dive back into school.

 But transferring credits between schools isn't the only way to enroll in college with some credits already to your name.
-Whether you've already logged some classroom time or not, you may have accumulated other forms of valuable experience (or what is known as "prior learning") that can be translated into college credits.
+Whether you've already logged some classroom time or not, you may have accumulated other forms of valuable work experience (or what is known as "prior learning") that can be translated into college credits.
+Here at Ashford University, you can earn college credit for some of your prior work experience to save time and money.

 For students who are either resuming or kicking off their higher education later in life, work experience can often be a major source of potential college credits.
 After all, one of the most effective ways to learn a concept or skill is by doing it, especially day in and day out.